-- ➤ The continuing suitability, adequacy and effectiveness of the OHSE management system in achieving its intended outcomes; - > Continual improvement opportunities; - > Any need for changes to the OHSE management system, including policies; - Changes to energy baselines (EnB's) or performance indicators (EnPI's) - Resources needed; - Actions, if needed when OHSE objectives have not been achieved; - Opportunities to improve integration of the OHSE management system with other Lloyd's processes; - > Any implications for the strategic direction of the Corporation. - > The improvement of competence, awareness and communication.
+- The continuing suitability, adequacy and effectiveness of the OHSE management system in achieving its intended outcomes; - Continual improvement opportunities; - > Any need for changes to the OHSE management system; - Resources needed; - > Actions, if needed when OHSE objectives have not been achieved; - Opportunities to improve integration of the OHSE management system with other Lloyd's processes; - > Any implications for the strategic direction of the Corporation.

-A copy of the minutes shall be posted on My Lloyd's.
+A copy of the minutes shall be circulated to the Board and posted on My Lloyd's.